-14 million m3 of concrete and 2.9 million m3 of wood
+14 million m of concrete and 2.9 million m of wood

-The sector pays a lot of attention to CSR risks in the The Dutch construction sector, with its turnover of Netherlands, particularly environmental risks, such as more than 90 billion euro, 134 thousand companies greenhouse gas emissions.
-This has resulted in and 392,000 employees (2011), is important for the several initiatives to limit CSR risks, such as the Dutch economy^{49,50}.
-The sector consists of a wide 'Spring Agreement' (Lenteakkoord) and Green Deal range of companies, each with a distinct turnover and GWW (see box 1).
-However, the main CSR risks in activity: the turnover of the ten largest companies in the sector, which do not yet receive as much the sector (0.01% of the total number of companies) attention, are linked to the import of building materials was more than 25 billion euro (29% of the total from abroad. turnover of the sector)51, while 77% of the companies were registered as sole traders52.
-These companies A few remarkable findings on the sector's approach to specialise in very different fields, from road the principle of 'responsibility to respect': construction to plastering, and from dredging to building installations.
-Despite this diversity the sector • Traditionally, the sector's CSR agenda focuses more can be subdivided into four major subsectors: the on risks in the Netherlands than on international building materials industry, residential and CSR risks; non-residential construction, civil engineering and other (specialised) construction. • Safe working conditions and labour market fraud are
+The Dutch construction sector, with its turnover of more than 90 billion euro, 134 thousand companies and 392,000 employees (2011), is important for the Dutch economy.
+The sector consists of a wide range of companies, each with a distinct turnover and activity: the turnover of the ten largest companies in the sector (0.01% of the total number of companies) was more than 25 billion euro (29% of the total turnover of the sector), while 77% of the companies were registered as sole traders.
+These companies specialise in very different fields, from road construction to plastering, and from dredging to building installations.
+Despite this diversity the sector can be subdivided into four major subsectors: the building materials industry, residential and non-residential construction, civil engineering and other (specialised) construction.

 The construction sector is known for its extensive use of materials such as concrete, steel and wood.
-On a yearly basis, the sector uses about 14 million m3 of concrete and 2.9 million m3 of sawn timber^{53,54}.
+On a yearly basis, the sector uses about 14 million m of concrete and 2.9 million m of sawn timber.
 The risks linked to the extraction of raw materials were taken into account in this SRA.
 The construction sector has a relatively large impact on the chain compared to the direct risks of construction works.
 An example: 80% of the emissions in the supply chain of concrete are linked to cement production.
 Due to the great diversity of the construction sector, there are also many industry organisations representing subsectors.
 Part of the sector is represented by the umbrella organisation 'Bouwend Nederland' (the association of construction and infrastructure companies) and AFNL, the federation of Dutch contractors.
 The building materials industry is represented by NVTB, the Dutch Association for Construction Supply.
 These industry organisations also provided input for this SRA.